Uniforms of the Singapore Police Force: Gurkha No.3

 The Gurkha Contingent trooper's No.3 dress, also called the working dress, is for general duties, including guard duties and on parade.
 The dark blue outfit, largely adapted from the Singapore Police Force, includes the standard two front breast pockets on the shirt with aluminium anodised collar badges, buttons and a black plastic name tag atop the right breast pocket.
 Since removed in the rest of the SPF but retained by the GC are the chromed service number pinned above the name tag, and the whistle and chain.

 The shirt is long-sleeved and neatly folded up, unlike the short-sleeved versions adopted for the No.3 dress of the SPF.
 The sleeves are rolled down when the sun sets, and rolled up again when the sun rises.
 GC trooper continue to wear aluminium badges of rank, which are worn on the right sleeve 11.5 centimetres below the right shoulder strap.
 Constables wear aluminium bars at the outer edges of the shoulder straps.
 The dark blue trousers are secured by the two-pronged black leather Garrison Belt, and completed by standard issued black leather boots.

-The trooper wears the Hat Terrai Gurkha when on guard duty and while on parade.
-While on guard duty, he is armed with a pistol and magazine pouch worn on the belt, and with the Kukri affixed to the back of his belt.
+The trooper wears the Hat Terrai Gurkha when inside the Gurkha Contingent parades and appreciation days, including Police Day Parades.
+Otherwise, he will be wearing a brown beret with a metal police cap badge similar to older berets worn by combat officers of the SPF when patrolling VIP homes and Currency House.
+He will be armed with a pistol and magazine pouch worn on the belt, and with the Kukri affixed to the back of his belt.
 Additional weaponry and equipment may be issued depending on situational needs.
-When not on duty, the officer dons a newly produced brown beret with the metal police cap badge similar to older berets worn by combat officers of the SPF.

 Senior Gurkha officers are distinguished by a gold flash on the cap badge.
 The Duty Unit Sergeant wears an additional red sash with the uniform.